AllYarnsAreBeautiful/ayab-manual/docs/how_to_knit/dbj_2-color.md

 The useful thing about this Triangles pattern is that row 1 selects 1 black needle per triangle, row 2 selects groups of 2, row 3 groups of 3 etc.
-If you watch the needle selection carefully you’ll start to understand what it's doing.
+If you watch the needle selection carefully you'll start to understand what it's doing.

 # Instructions